-Moon FactsThere are many interesting facts about the moon and trivia that may or may not be important to you.
-Some interesting facts include:
+Moon FactsThere are many interesting facts about the moon and trivia that are can be interesting to know.
+Some moon facts include:

 The surface area of the moon is 14,658,000 square miles or 9.4 billion acres

 Only 59% of the moon's surface is visible from earth.